Functional vs Non-Functional Requirements: The Definitive Guide

 Non-functional requirements determine the performance standards and quality attributes of software, e.g. system usability, effectiveness, security, scalability, etc.

-While functional requirements determine what the system does, non-functional requirements describe HOW the system does it.
 For example, a web application must handle more than 15 million users without any decline in its performance, or a website must not load more than 3 seconds.

 If an app doesn’t meet non-functional requirements, it continues to perform its basic functions, however, it won’t be able to provide a great user experience.

-Non-functional requirements are important as they help software developers to define the system abilities and constraints that are essential for developing high-quality software.
+Non-functional requirements are important as they help software developers define the system abilities and constraints that are essential for developing high-quality software.
 Therefore, non-functional requirements are as important as functional requirements for successful product adoption.

 The main reason to know the difference between functional and non-functional requirements is that they define the scope of work for a project.
 Software developers need to keep up with this scope to develop an application within its timeframe and budget.

-The importance of distinguishing between the two types of requirements is paramount when creating an MVP.
 A development team and a customer should discuss which features and functionalities to implement in the app first.
 A customer may have his own vision of the project and its requirements.
-If a customer decides that they want to remove or modify some feature, it’s essential to realize what type of requirement it is.
-Most of the time, software developers can simply change the non-functional requirements while functional requirements will demand more work and profound changes.

 When a customer and a software development provider know the difference between functional and non-functional requirements, it helps them to more precisely define the scope of work, more accurately range the requirements by importance, optimize the project costs, and better meet the customer’s needs.

-How Are Functional and Non-Functional Requirements Gathered?
+How are Functional and Non-Functional Requirements Gathered?

 Ideally, before turning to a software development company, customers should already have all the functional and non-functional requirements at hand.
 Therefore, they need to prepare them in advance on their own or ask a 3d party provider.